 The most frequently reported side effects of NSAIDs are gastrointestinal (stomach and gut) symptoms, such as:

-If these symptoms go on for more than a few days, stop taking the NSAID and call your doctor.
+If these symptoms go on for more than a few days, stop taking the NSAID and call a provider.

-If you have any of these side effects, it is important to call your doctor right away:
+If you have any of these side effects, call your healthcare provider right away:

 Head (vision, hearing, etc.)